villevaltonen/dev-notes/data-structures-and-algorithms/trees.md

   }

   /**
-    * Returns the successor node in inordered binary tree *
+    * Returns the successor node in inorder binary tree *
     * @param n Node of the binary tree
     * @return Successor node or null if there is no successor